Skip to content

 But as Ralph Waldo Emerson famously said, “Adopt the pace of nature: her secret is patience.”
 The quote emphasizes the art of learning to wait.
 It suggests that we should slow down and connect with nature, which moves at its own pace.

 Frostic realized this as well.
 Later in her career, Frostic traveled the state to promote her business and gave lectures and seminars on ecology.
 She considered the outdoors to be Michigan’s and the nation’s greatest asset.
-In her lectures, she said that people must feel akin to all life and look to the common good; that government and science alone cannot solve the ecological problems, according to this National Parks Service article.
+In her lectures, she said that people must feel akin to all life and look to the common good, according to this National Park Service article.

 Frostic became a poet and philosopher, often lecturing about the wisdom that can be found in nature: